 Almost 2 years after Black Ops release on Windows and consoles, Black Ops Mac version was finally released September 27, 2012.

-Getting back to the game itself, this is a fine Call of Duty game.
+Getting back to the game itself, this is a fine Call of Duty game, albeit not the best one you can experience on MacOS.
 This game is not as revolutionary as Modern Warfare was back then, but it builds from it to create a more complete, exhaustive package.

-Black Ops may have lost its spot among the Top Shooters for Mac because of the newer Modern Warfare 3, but it is still a solid package.
+Black Ops may have lost its spot among the top FPS games for Mac because of the newer Modern Warfare 3, but it is still a solid package.
 Too bad the multiplayer is still Mac-only…

 Enter Call of Duty: Black Ops